-The Special Education Master's degree is traditionally designed to be an accelerated 36-credit hours that can be completed in approximately 21 months (12 required courses).
-The courses are conducted year-round, allowing students to enter the program each term.
+The Special Education master's degree is traditionally designed to be an accelerated 36-credit hours that can be completed in approximately 21 months (12 required courses).
+The courses are conducted year around allowing students to enter the program each term.
 Most students take two courses per term, one or two evenings per week.
-At the close of the coursework, students take a comprehensive exam which is offered each term, thus enabling students to graduate year-round.
+At the close of the course work, students take a comprehensive exam, which is offered each term, thus enabling students to graduate year around.